 Section 1

-- Tool use: does it choose the right operation instead of guessing?
+- Tool usage: does it strictly follow formatting to execute the right operation instead of guessing?

-- Stability: does it keep context and avoid drifting off task?
+- Planning & Stability: does it keep context and avoid drifting off task?

 Section 2